awsdocs/aws-global-accelerator-dev-guide/doc_source/introduction-get-started.md

 1. **Add endpoints to endpoint groups:** You can add one or more regional resources, such as load balancers or EC2 instances endpoints, to each endpoint group\.
 Next, you can decide how much traffic you want to route to each endpoint by setting endpoint weights\.

-For detailed steps about how to create an accelerator using the AWS Global Accelerator console, see [Getting Started with AWS Global Accelerator](getting-started.md)\.
-To work with API operations, see [Common Actions That You Can Use with AWS Global Accelerator](global-accelerator-actions.md) and the [AWS Global Accelerator API Reference](https://docs.aws.amazon.com/global-accelerator/latest/api/Welcome.html)\.
+For detailed steps about how to create an accelerator using the AWS Global Accelerator console, see [Getting started with AWS Global Accelerator](getting-started.md)\.
+To work with API operations, see [Common actions that you can use with AWS Global Accelerator](global-accelerator-actions.md) and the [AWS Global Accelerator API Reference](https://docs.aws.amazon.com/global-accelerator/latest/api/Welcome.html)\.